argen/site/_drafts/2020-11-22-tips-for-remote-working.md

 ### Own your time

-> Make space and design your days for the things that really matter.
+> Make time and design the days for the things that really matter to you

 Ever got to 5pm on the day and realise you haven't started any of the work you wanted or needed to do?
 I've been there too.